u173Tsholo/GirlCode2020/README.md

 ## Database
 Postgres running on the Heroku server to allow simultaneous user access.
 Connection details are provided within the database.js file on the API branch
-(We would save the connection details using git secrets on a normal day to avoid users with malicious intent however for this demo we are not abiding by this ruel)
+(We would save the connection details using git secrets on a normal day to avoid users with malicious intent however for this demo we are not abiding by this rule)